A Non-Metric Approach to Space, Time and Gravitation: Spherically symmetric vacua

+Besides, finding a more complete set of PPN-parameters for ${\bf {\bar g}}$ turns out to be problematic since the relationships assumed to hold between said parameters in metric theories will not necessarily hold for quasi-metric gravity.
+This typically leads to inconsistencies.
+Furthermore, when one attempts to construct a ``physical'' PPN-metric ${\bf g}$ from ${\bf {\bar g}}$ in the manner discussed in section 3.3, one gets more complications.
+For example, the transformation ${\bf {\bar g}}{\rightarrow}{\bf g}$ would turn the PPN-parameters for ${\bf {\bar g}}$ into scalar fields rather than new constants, reducing the usefulness of a potential PPN-metric ${\bf g}$.
+Thus the bottom line is that a standard PPN-analysis, even limited to metric approximations of QMR, will fail.

-Even without a standard formalism within which the theory can be compared to experiment, we can try to pinpoint some of the ``direct" predictions due to the hypothetical existence of the global NKE.
-The fact that the NKE takes the form of an ``expansion" suggests that one of the obvious effects to look for is a corresponding {\em non-kinematical redshift} (NKR).
-As first noted by Synge, spectral shifts in GR (and other metric theories) can be analyzed within a unified formalism [11].
-This means that gravitational, Doppler and standard cosmological spectral shifts are of the same nature; we refer to such spectral shifts as kinematical.
+Even without a standard formalism within which the theory can be compared to experiment, we can try to pinpoint some of the ``direct" predictions due to the global NKE of space.
+The fact that the NKE takes the form of an ``expansion", suggests that one of the obvious effects to look for is a corresponding {\em non-kinematical redshift} (NKR).
+As first noted by Synge, spectral shifts in GR (and other metric theories) can be analysed within a unified formalism [11].
+This means that gravitational, Doppler and standard cosmological spectral shifts are of the same nature; we refer to such spectral shifts as {\em kinematical} (in the general sense of the word).
 Kinematical spectral shifts may be blueshifts or redshifts depending on the specific circumstances, whereas the NKR is always a redshift.
 It should be simple to extend the unified formalism described in [11] to include the NKR as well by including the non-metric piece of the connection.
 This should be so because the NKR essentially arises from the non-metric part of the connection just as kinematical spectral shifts arise from its metric part.